Hi. I'm Kim.

 Gentle, with teeth.

-My work has been featured by Natural Habitat Adventures and the World Wildlife Fund, Seattle’s Pacific Science Center, Rainbow Glacier Adventures, Alaska’s Chilkat Valley News, The Daily Gazette, and Hudson Taconic Lands.
-I’ve exhibited in galleries and juried shows across Upstate New York, guest lectured at the University of Maine on storytelling through words, photography, and film, and judged photography exhibits at the Southeast Alaska State Fair.
+My work has been featured by the World Wildlife Fund, Natural Habitat Adventures, Seattle's Pacific Science Center, Rainbow Glacier Adventures, the Chilkat Valley News, The Daily Gazette, Hudson Taconic Lands, and Village Volunteers.
+I've exhibited in galleries and juried shows across Upstate New York, and served as a guest lecturer at the University of Maine and a repeat photography judge at the Southeast Alaska State Fair.

-When I edit an image, I’m not trying to make it impressive.
-I’m trying to return to what I felt when I was there — the hitch in my breath, the electricity in my body, the knowing in my gut that says: yes, this is it.
-This is what aliveness felt like.
+With each image, I edit until I feel what I felt while standing there — the hitch in my breath, the electricity through my body, the knowing in my gut that says: yes, this is it.
+This is what the wild feels like from the inside.

 Anything less is just a snapshot.